NEONScience/NEON-Data-Skills/tutorials/Other/GEE/gee-2023/1f_ndvi_time_series.md

 l8sr = l8sr.filterBounds(roi).map(maskL8sr)
 ```

-Next we can do a trick to plot the two datasets on the same chart.
-This was modified from https://stackoverflow.com/questions/64776217/how-to-combine-time-series-datasets-with-different-timesteps-in-a-single-plot-on).
+Next we can plot the two datasets on the same chart.
+This code was modified from the Stack Overflow post: <a href="https://stackoverflow.com/questions/64776217/how-to-combine-time-series-datasets-with-different-timesteps-in-a-single-plot-on" target="_blank">how-to-combine-time-series-datasets-with-different-timesteps-in-a-single-plot-on</a>.

 ```javascript
 // compute ndvi bands to add to each collection